THE ONENESS OF GOD

 A. The theology of the Holy Trinity

 By definition, the finite creature, man, could never fully comprehend the nature, inner workings and thoughts of his infinite Creator.
+God created the human mind.
+Therefore, he is greater than its ability to comprehend him.
 The much higher form of divine existence is mysterious to the lower form of human existence.
 If we cannot fully understand our own being, how can we comprehend fully the mystery of our Creator!
 Man's knowledge is restricted by the mode of his learning, which takes place through finite reality in this life.
 It is relevant to recall the story of St. Augustine walking on the beach, trying to figure out the mystery of the Holy Trinity.
 As he watched a little child with a pail trying to put the sea into a hole he had dug in the sand, Augustine said to the child, "you cannot do that."
 The child (actually an angel) replied, "neither can you fit the mystery of the Holy Trinity into your finite mind."
 St. Augustine said: “If you understand it, it is not God.”
 The mystery of God is beyond human reason.
 The truth is not always simple.
 Quite often, simple solutions are bogus solutions.
 A god, whom we claim to understand exhaustively by our human reason, is smaller than man’s mind, and therefore, is no more than an idol invented by man fashioned in our own image.
 A god who can be reduced to the finite limits of human reason can never be the true living God.
 This is not the true living God of the Holy Bible and the Christian Church: “Behold God is great, and we do not know Him; nor can the number of His years be discovered” (Job 36: 26; 11: 7-8).
 God said through the prophet Isaiah: “For as the heavens are higher than the earth, so are My ways higher than your ways, and My thoughts than your thoughts” (Isaiah 55: 9).

 Human reason should serve divine revelations in humility, and not judge it.
 Human reason should be subordinated to God’s reason.
 God is beyond exhaustive understanding by human reason, because he is uncreated infinite, while human reason is created and finite.
 The doctrine of the Holy Trinity is revealed in the Holy Bible.
 It cannot be proven by human reason.
 However, it does not go against reason.
 Humankind needs to accept by faith what God has revealed in the Holy Bible about himself.
 Divine revelation takes precedence over human rationality.